carmine560/trading-assistant/README.md

     # show or hide a window on the middle click.
     ('show_hide_window_on_click', 'TITLE_REGEX')
     ('show_window', 'TITLE_REGEX'),  # show a window.
+    # take a screenshot with the number of trades and symbol as the filename.
+    ('take_screenshot',),
     ('wait_for_key', 'KEY'),         # wait for keyboard input.
     ('wait_for_period', 'PERIOD'),   # wait for a period.
     # wait for prices to be displayed in a region.